 The Greens are Growing

-The Greens were the biggest winners, gaining 6 seats to become the largest party with 14 members.
-But there was no overall control.
+The Greens were the biggest winners, gaining 6 seats to become the largest party with 14 members, but no overall control.
 So the parties had to come to an agreement that would suit everyone.

 Voter ID Arrives – with success